 But bronze was very expensive, too.
 Copper wasn’t so hard to get, but traders had to bring tin on donkeys from far away in central Europe (modern Austria).
 So only the richer or stronger people could afford bronze tools or weapons.
 Soon a real class system started to develop, where the richer people nearly always married each other and not the poorer people, and it was always these richer people who were in charge.

 Lerna is an example of an Early Bronze Age village that has been excavated.
 Like Dimini, Lerna had a big house in the center, at the top of the hill, which may have been the house of the chief.
-This house is called the House of the Tiles, because it had clay tiles for the roof.
-Lerna also had many baskets which had been sealed with a special mark pressed into a lump of clay.
-This shows that people cared about protecting their property so it would not be stolen.
+We call this house the House of the Tiles, because it had clay tiles for the roof.

 Lerna also had big stone walls, built with defensive tricks to make it hard for invaders to break in.
 But around 2100 BC, just as the people of Lerna were in the middle of rebuilding these walls to make them even stronger, some new people invaded Greece and burned down the whole town.
 Many other towns all over Greece and much of Europe were also destroyed around this time.